 How to Display Bhumisparsha Mudra

 The historical Buddha summoned the earth goddess by lightly touching the ground with the middle finger of his right hand.
 Additionally, the Buddha displayed the mudra while seated in full lotus pose under the Bodhi tree.
-The Bhumisparsha mudra is displayed by:

 - The left hand is flat in the lap palm facing up with the alms bowl resting in the palm.